The best microphones for streaming, podcasting, and more in 2024

 On a budget: Rode PodMic

 You can pick this puppy up for $99.99, and it’s a treat.
 It’s a dynamic, cardioid microphone that requires an audio interface, but don’t let that put you off.
-The PodMic is user-friendly, and ideal for podcasters who click-clack on their keys during recording – it does a fantastic job at scrubbing out background noise.
+The PodMic is user-friendly, eye-candy for any video podcast, and ideal for creators who click-clack on their keys during recording – it does a fantastic job at scrubbing out background noise.
 Read up on the Rode PodMic and browse purchase options here.

 Splashing out: Shure SM7B